Japanese American National Museum: History

 Akemi Kikumura Yano, author, was the museum's first curator.
 She succeeded Irene Hirano as president and CEO from 2008 until 2011.
 During her tenure, in December 2010, the museum was awarded the National Medal for Museum and Library Service.

 Rev. Greg Kimura, an Episcopal priest, was appointed the president and CEO of the museum, serving between 2012 and 2016.
 During his time the museum experienced an economic downturn as he looked to promote untraditional exhibits and let go core staff members.
 He resigned in May 2016 to pursue other work opportunities.

 In 2016, Ann Burroughs was announced to replace him as the new interim CEO and was officially selected shortly thereafter.
 Burroughs spoke of her role: "I am committed to reinvigorating and finding new ways to advance the museum’s key values, emphasizing the importance of being vigilant about democracy and stressing the value of diversity in our world today."

-Actor George Takei serves as a member of the museum's board of trustees.
-He represented it as his charity during his time on The Celebrity Apprentice and during his appearance on The Newlywed Game.
+The museum has refused to comply with Donald Trump's Executive Order 14253, which targets museums' diversity, equity, and inclusion programs, resulting in a federal funding cut of $1.7 million from the Institute of Museum and Library Services and the National Endowment for the Humanities.
+William T. Fujioka, chair of the museum's board of trustees has responded, "And so now we feel it’s even more important to tell our story and to stand up and to support other marginalized communities who are being subjected to this gross injustice, violation of civil rights, due process, and everything that actually occurred to our community in 1942."

 Exhibits

-The museum's on-going exhibition is Common Ground: The Heart of Community, covering 130 years of Japanese American history, from the Issei and early immigration into the United States, World War II incarceration, to the present.